ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-4.md

 ---

 ## Overview
-Created a Python tool using Cohere’s LLMs for RAG to summarize United Nations resolutions.
+Created a Python tool using Cohere’s LLMs for Retrieval-Augmented Generation (RAG) to summarize United Nations resolutions.

 Each resolution was also given an embedding which was used to create a semantic search capability and perform Principal Component Analysis to investigate trends in the data further.